mintellity/dbchanger/README.md

     ]);
 ```
 So if you run http://yourpage.app/buildDatabase/testdatabase1/true in your browser, the system will create a new database called testdatabase1 (prefix can be defined in the config file).
+If you create a new database or you force create it, your seeds will be fired automatically.